Which city is cheaper, Reykjavik or Bern?

 The autumn attracts plenty of travelers to both Bern and Reykjavik.
 Many visitors come to Bern in the autumn for the shopping scene and the natural beauty of the area.
 Furthermore, most visitors come to Reykjavik for the hiking trails, the shopping scene, and the natural beauty of the area during these months.

 Reykjavik can be very cold during autumn.
 In the autumn, Bern is much warmer than Reykjavik.
-Typically, the autumn temperatures in Bern in October are around 13°C (55°F), and Reykjavik is about 5°C (41°F).
+Typically, the autumn temperatures in Bern in October average around 13°C (55°F), and Reykjavik averages at about 5°C (41°F).

 Bern usually receives more sunshine than Reykjavik during autumn.
 Bern gets 126 hours of sunny skies, while Reykjavik receives 83 hours of full sun in the autumn.